devity-in/rewriter/README.md

 # Rewriter

-A Flutter desktop application that runs in the system tray, monitors clipboard changes, detects English sentences, rewrites them using AI (Google Gemini API or local MediaPipe GenAI models), and automatically updates the clipboard with the rewritten content.
+A Flutter desktop application that runs in the system tray, monitors clipboard changes, detects English sentences, rewrites them using AI (Google Gemini API, Ollama, or local MediaPipe GenAI models), and automatically updates the clipboard with the rewritten content.

 ## Features

 ### ✅ Core Functionality
 - **System Tray Integration** - Runs silently in the background with a menu bar icon
 - **Automatic Clipboard Monitoring** - Detects when you copy English text
-- **AI-Powered Rewriting** - Uses Google Gemini API or local MediaPipe GenAI models to rewrite text in various styles
+- **AI-Powered Rewriting** - Uses Google Gemini API, Ollama, or local MediaPipe GenAI models to rewrite text in various styles
-- **Local AI Support** - Run AI models locally on your device (no API key required, works offline)
+- **Multiple AI Backends** - Gemini (cloud), Ollama (local server), or Local AI (MediaPipe GenAI, no API key, works offline)
 - **Smart Language Detection** - Only processes English sentences
 - **Automatic Clipboard Update** - Rewritten text is automatically copied to clipboard